Jp4Mobile/SampleCode/posts/projects/Architect-2025-05-25/README.md

 # Investigating Different Architectures for our TaskManager App

-Before we get too deep into the visual design, we're going to look at MVVM, VIPER, and TCA as different ways of organizing your iOS SwiftUI app.
+Before we get too deep into the visual design, we're going to look at MVVM and TCA as different ways of organizing your iOS SwiftUI app.

 Unlike our previous sample code sections, this one will have individual directory structures for each of the individual architectures.